greg-raven/Uncommon-Sense/_posts/2021-02-17-how-socialism-gains-a-foothold.md

 ---
-title: 'How socialism gains a foothold'
+title: "How socialism gains a foothold"
 layout: post
 categories:
 - socialism